Great Northern Highway

 Great Northern Highway is an Australian highway that links Western Australia's capital city Perth with its northernmost port, Wyndham.
 With a length of almost 3200 km, it is the longest highway in Australia, with the majority included as part of the Perth Darwin National Highway.
-The highway is constructed as a sealed, predominantly two-lane single carriageway, but with some single-lane bridges in the Kimberley.
-The Great Northern Highway travels through remote areas of the state, and is the only sealed road link between the Northern Territory and northern Western Australia.
+The highway, which travels through remote areas of the state, is constructed as a sealed, predominantly two-lane single carriageway, but with some single-lane bridges in the Kimberley.
 Economically, it provides vital access through the Wheatbelt and Mid West to the resource-rich regions of the Pilbara and Kimberley.
 In these areas, the key industries of mining, agriculture and pastoral stations, and tourism are all dependent on the highway.